 I live in Mexico and have travelled extensively in the majority of the states here.
 I run a nonprofit organization in Cuernavaca, Mexico that brings volunteers to work with community projects.
 I can give advice on travel, where are the best places to go, etc.

-Ask kathy a question about Mexico
+Ask garyrbeck a question about Mexico

 Ask i c e a question about Mexico